F. Gokben Hizli and Nevzat Tarhan

 REM sleep is characterized by a paucity of muscle activity with near complete somatic

 muscular atonia.
-REM sleep behaviour disorder is characterized by the intermittent loss of
+REM sleep behavior disorder is characterized by the intermittent loss of

 REM atonia due to disinhibition of normally inhibitory mid-brain projections to spinal

 motor neurons.
-This, in conjunction with an active dream state, results in behavioural
+This, in conjunction with an active dream state, results in behavioral

 release and the apparent “acting out of dreams”.
-Abnormal behaviours include sleep
+Abnormal behaviors include sleep

 talking, yelling, limb movement, and complex motor activities.
 Patients with REM sleep

 dream content, which may involve being chased or attacked.
-The motor behaviour exhibited
+The motor behavior exhibited

 tends to correlate with dream content.
 REM sleep periods typically occur in the latter half of